 I’ll be honest, I never liked Homegroup.
 It was never enough, and it made too many assumptions.
 That being said, it was a solution that worked for many people.

-I would have preferred continued investment in Homegroup, or something built on it, that would make networking incrementally easier for more people in more situations.
+I would have preferred continued investment in Homegroup, or something built on it, that would make networking easier for more people in more situations.

 Instead, we’re back to old, confusing, obscure networking tools.

 I don’t want to be all doom-and-gloom.
 It’s important to recognize that improvements have been made over the last decade.

 Wireless networking, for example, was once exceptionally difficult, with little standardization and operating-system support that could be characterized as “bolted on” at best.
 Today it’s natively supported, and something we assume will just work, at least for direct internet access.

 Similarly, I’ve been impressed with recent machine setups where networked printers magically appear as immediately available or are easily installed.
 That’s a level of simplicity — or at least lack of undue confusion — that works well for what is amazingly complex under the hood.1

 Why do I — a normally positive person who’s amazed with technology and all the opportunities it can bring — turn so gloomy when it comes to networking?
 Why am I going on about how bad things are?